Baozpy/CMSC473_3D_Gaussian/README.md

 Our team thought of many approaches on improving the quality of rendered views despite having having sparse input views.
 These approaches include:
 * Making API calls to Nano Banana Pro to clean up badly-rendered 3DGS views
 * Post-processing 3DGS Renders with Qwen-Image-Edit
-* Using DepthAnythingV2 for monocular depth cues to be used for SparseGS.
+* Using DepthAnythingV2 for monocular depth cues to be used for SparseGS

 ## Approach 1: Cleaning Badly-Rendered 3DGS Views with Nano Banana Pro